bwva/HTML-SpinnerElem/README.md

 ```html
   <x-spinner background-color="#ccccff"></x-spinner>
 ```
 Sets the background color within the border of the spinner only - not its prefix, suffix, or back.
+Default is transparent.

 #### back-color | bkclr = [ hex color | rgba() color | inherit | transparent ]
 ```html